 The rectangle tool can be used to draw the boundary box.
 Use the button 2 context-sensitive Ordering pop-up menu to place it behind everything else.
-However there is no way to change its fill color from the default white.
-You may therefore prefer to draw the boundary box as four lines.
-This is the method used for the diagrams in this chapter.
+Then change its fill color from the default white to "No Fill" in the presentation panel.

 The editing pane in ArgoUML has a grid to which objects snap to aid in drawing.
 The size of this grid and its effect may be altered through the View menu (using Adjust Grid and Adjust Grid Snap).
-This is described fully in the reference manual (see Chapter 10, The Menu bar ).
+This is described fully in the reference manual (see Chapter 10, The Menu bar).